A Profile on Professor Joe Kirschvink

 Students gathered around a cliff face, listening as someone speaks

 Kirschvink has no Japanese ancestry, but his wife is Japanese.
-While presenting his work on magnetite synthesized by microbes at a conference in Japan, Kirschvink met another attendee Atsuko Kobayashi.
+While presenting his work on magnetite synthesized by microbes at a conference in Japan, Kirschvink met another atendee Atsuko Kobayashi.
 After a short time together Kirschvink had to return home, but that didn’t prevent the two from keeping in touch and eventually marrying.
 Kobayashi and Kirschvink are partners both personally and professionally, with dozens of co-authorships on the discovery of magnetic field sensing abilities in animals and in humans.
-Kirschvink has been married for decades and has spent a lot of time in Japan raising their two kids, Jiseki and Koseki, but it wasn’t until the advent of the Covid-19 pandemic that he was able to obtain Japanese citizenship after maintaining continuous residency.
+Kirschvink has been married for decades and has spent a lot of time in Japan raising their two kids, Jiseki and Koseki, but it wasn’t until the advent of the Covid-19 pandemic that he was able to become a permanent resident of Japan in 2021 after maintaining continuous residency for over one year.

 What Kirschvink considers his greatest contribution to science is the discovery of biogenic magnetite in the human brain.
 Microbes and other animals have been proven by Kirschvink to use magnetosomes, which are organelles inside cells capable of sensing magnetic fields, to navigate based on the Earth’s magnetic field.
 Later, he found these same magnetosomes in human brains and further studies have shown that human brain waves are affected by changes in magnetic fields.
 However, journals refuse to publish these findings because peer reviewers are adamant it cannot be possible.
 It is clear that what Kirschvink is after is not prestige, but discovery.